nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 * Access rights: XROAD_SECURITY_OFFICER

-We must set as argument hash (or list of hashes separated by comma) of the certificates we want to disable, we can get the hashes of the certificates installed in each security server by running the command [4.2.5.6 List certificates](#4256-list-certificates):
+A hash (or list of hashes separated by comma) of the certificates we want to disable has to be provided as parameter.
+We can get the hashes of the certificates installed in each security server by running the command [4.2.5.6 List certificates](#4256-list-certificates):

 Disable the certificates can be done with: